-While buying a condo might seem like the logical thing to do if you are sick of fattening your landlord's pocket each month with rent money, or if you're holidaying twice a year and splashing out on hotels, there's a bucket load of things you need to consider before signing on the dotted line for your slice of Thailand.
+Buying a condo might seem like the logical thing to do, especially if you're sick of fattening your landlord's pocket each month with rent money, or if you're holidaying twice/thrice a year and splashing out on hotels.

 Now, before I get started, let me just make it clear who this post isn't for.

-This post is for those who have stacked a modest amount of money in the bank and are now looking to make a wise investment, or to simply put down some digs in their favourite part of Thailand, with the vision of having a future here – or at the very least a holiday home.
+This post is for those who have stacked a modest amount of money in the bank and are now looking to make a wise investment, or to simply put down digs in their favourite part of Thailand, with the vision of having a future here, or at the very least a holiday home.

 Now that we're clear, let's start!